Frequently Asked Questions

 You’ll receive two scores, one math and one verbal (combined from the reading and writing sections).
 Each of these scores is on a scale between 200 and 800 points.
 The total maximum, composite (combined) score you can earn on the new SAT is 1600 points.

-The program is a preparation for the SAT exam by presenting the tactics and strategies needed to ace the exam, and practicing the questions of both, the English and the Math sections by solving real SAT tests prepared by the College Board.
+The program is a preparation for the SAT exam by presenting the tactics and strategies needed to ace the exam, and practicing tests 8 practice tests, including 4 College Board official practice tests

 The program prepares the student and makes him eligible to attend the SAT.